Webcam Test

 Does the test use my microphone?

-No. This tester requests { audio: false, video: true }.
-Microphone access is a separate permission and is not required or requested.
-If your browser shows a microphone permission prompt while using this page, something else on the page is asking for it — look for browser extensions that may be injecting microphone-access code.
+If you see a microphone permission prompt while using this page, something else on the page is asking for it — look for browser extensions that may be injecting microphone-access code.

 Can I test multiple cameras one after another?